 5. Too Many Modifications

-There are several reasons a modded car may be subject to a salvage title.
-For starters, because most of the components are aftermarket parts, they do not fall under the initial maker's guidelines.
-Regardless of if they are up to code, they are not the original parts, and therefore the insurance cannot be the same.
+A modded car may be subject to a salvage title for several reasons.
+For starters, most components are aftermarket parts, so they do not fall under the initial maker's guidelines.
+Regardless of whether they are up to code, they are not the original parts; therefore, the insurance cannot be the same.

 Additionally, there is no guarantee that the parts are high-quality, up to regulations, or even fit the car.
 Insurance providers don’t like to take chances, and heavily modded cars are a huge risk.
 While this may seem like a good deal to the buyer – a cheap car with unique parts – insurance agencies charge a premium for insuring such vehicles.

 A modified car poses risks to both the buyer and the insurance provider.
 More safety and stability risks come with modified vehicles.
 This stipulation can apply to one-of-a-kind custom builds and repaired cars alike.
 If you went to the trouble of replacing the engine after a crash with aftermarket parts, you might find that no one will insure it.